julia-actions/setup-julia/README.md

 # setup-julia Action

-This action sets up a Julia environment for use in actions by download a specified version of Julia and adding it to PATH.
+This action sets up a Julia environment for use in actions by downloading a specified version of Julia and adding it to PATH.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)